 Experiential Marketing Can Make Your Business Stand Out

-As it was mentioned, people are absolutely flooded by all sorts of commercials nowadays.
+People are flooded by all sorts of commercials nowadays.
 Some marketing experts claim that an average American is exposed to 4,000 to 10,000 ads daily.
 Naturally, this makes them indifferent and skeptical towards all traditional forms of marketing.

-By letting them experience and interact with your brand, you’ll be able to draw their attention and stand out from the crowd of brands desperately trying to reach their target market.
+By letting them experience and interact with your brand, you can draw their attention and stand out from the crowd of brands desperately trying to reach their target market.
 That’s why experiential marketing is becoming increasingly popular — 77% of marketers use it as a vital part of their brand’s advertising strategy.

 Experiential Marketing Involves Two-Way Communication

-In recent years, marketers (especially those working in digital marketing) are emphasizing the importance of understanding marketing as a sort of two-way communication between brands and customers.
+In recent years, marketers have emphasized the importance of understanding advertising as a means of two-way communication between brands and customers.
 Experiential marketing radically changes the way companies interact with their audience.

-Of course, it’s crucial that you don’t just offer people great fun and amusement at your event or your workshop, but also to think of a creative way to associate this event with your brand or your product.
+Of course, it’s crucial that you don’t just offer people great fun and amusement at your event or your workshop but also think of a creative way to associate this event with your brand or your product.
 The importance of this interactive approach has been explained by many renowned educators and psychologists.

 For instance, Edgar Dale used this notion as a foundation for his Cone of Experience.
-According to this concept, people normally remember 10% of what they read, 20% of what they hear, 30% of what they see and a staggering 90% of what they do.
+According to this concept, people normally remember 10% of what they read, 20% of what they hear, 30% of what they see, and a staggering 90% of what they do.

 Experiential Marketing Can Boost Brand Awareness

 Using the services of experiential marketing companies is a great way to build awareness about your brand.
-There are multiple ways this normally happens.
+There are multiple ways this normally happens:

-First of all, a truly ingenious campaign will attract media interest.
+First, a truly ingenious campaign will attract media interest.
 Getting proper, unpaid media coverage is the best way to spread the word about your company without spending a dime on promotion.

 Furthermore, you should never underestimate the power of word of mouth.
-A person fascinated by your experiential campaign will be more inclined to tell a friend about it… and about you as well.
+A person fascinated by your experiential campaign will be more inclined to tell a friend about it — and about you as well.
 This is hugely important since 92% of consumers will trust their friends’ and peers’ recommendations more than any actual advertisement.

 Finally, a quality campaign of this kind can boost your online presence as well.
 Although experiential marketing events happen in a real-life environment rather than the digital realm, they can still get viral.

-This way you can help them get familiar with your brand’s philosophy, ideas and values.
-In addition, by letting them partake in the advertising process you’re presenting your company as being open, accessible and helpful.
+This way, you can help them get familiar with your brand’s philosophy, ideas, and values.
+In addition, by letting them partake in the advertising process, you’re presenting your company as being open, accessible, and helpful.

 This is the first step to building an emotional relationship with the customers, which in turn boosts their loyalty.
-82% of consumers claim that they always buy from brands they’re loyal to, and are generally much more inclined to spend large amounts of money on these brands or tell a friend about it.
+82% of consumers claim they always buy from brands they’re loyal to, and are generally much more inclined to spend large amounts of money on these brands or tell a friend about it.

 You’ll also have a chance to get some live feedback about your product or your campaign from ordinary, everyday folks.
 All these actions tend to put a human face on your brand and improve its image.